 My thoughts on cancer may differ from other people.
 Colon cancer is the most degrading cancer of all of them, I think, and that is why its hard for people to deal with it.
 I am reminded everyday of my fight, but now I accept the bad days I have as a reminder to keep me on track of the person I am today.

-UPDATE: We were so sad to lose Richie Abercrombie to his battle with colon cancer on April 30, 2011.
+UPDATE: Sadly, Richie Abercrombie passed away on April 30, 2011.
 Click here to read Richie’s obituary.